holyavkin/Public/codex.md

 #### 7. Predictions: By 2050
 - There would be more than half of Earth's population who stop eat animals.
 - There would become a major phylosophy which will unite most people on the planet.
-- Computers will be building better computers than humans.
+- Computers will build better computers than humans.
 - Guaranteed basic income will be available in a majority of first world countries.
 Employment will be decoupled from having the means to live.
 - People, organizations, and governments will exchange almost all privacy of personal data for interpersonal connection and technology personalization by machine learning services.
 It will be the norm.
 - Solar will overcome gas and oil in usage.
-- We will get first colony on Mars or under the water.
+- We will get first colony on Mars or under the water or in the sky.

 #### 7. Predictions: By 2100
-- There will be 10 billion people on the planet at once.
+- There will be 20 billion people on the planet at once.
 - Physical travel will be almost unnecessary due to virtual reality technology.
 - The number of living languages in the world will have dropped from about 7,000 in 2009 to under 100.
 - Humans, computers, and Earth will evolve into at least one super organism or networked brain.

 ### 9. Ikigai
 aka destiny/mission/final_goal/destiny/call/way/path:
-I am here to make the world the better place.
-Be happy, healthy & wealthy.
+I am here to make the world the better place by showing an example of Being happy, healthy & wealthy.
 Live by family + dhamma + fruits.

 ## Glossary